CurbSoftwareInc/caprover-curb-click-apps/README.md

 ![Select Template App](https://github.com/CurbSoftwareInc/caprover-curb-click-apps/raw/main/instruction-images/instruction-select-template-app.png)

 ### Step 5: Paste the copied YAML
 In the 'One-Click Apps' database, paste the copied YAML from the application you want from this repository.
 Click 'Next' and follow the remaining instructions.
-This will include choices about whether to enable SSL, HTTPS, web sockets, and other settings.

 ![Paste YML Code](https://github.com/CurbSoftwareInc/caprover-curb-click-apps/raw/main/instruction-images/instruction-paste-yml-code.png)

+### Step 6: Visit the app config in your CapRover Dashboard

+This will include choices about whether to enable SSL with Let's Encrypt, force HTTPS, enable web sockets, and other settings.

+### Other Info:

 For the ToolJet app, it is not a production setup because it's usint the tooljet/try image.